Advances in 3D Neural Stylization: A Survey: 3D Neural Stylization

+However, {ARF} still lacks explicit semantic correspondences.
+To address this limitation, {Ref-NPR} \citep{zhang2023ref} proposed to first stylize a single view using structure-preserving 2D-stylization algorithms (Sec.~\ref{sec:2d-image-guide}) or manual editing, and then use this stylized reference view to construct a reference voxel dictionary for the scene, which enables matching of semantics and color features between edited view and the scene.
+The follow-up work CoARF~\citep{zhang2024coarf} allows for style transfer with precise control over specific objects indicated by 2D segmentation masks.
+These semantics are also used for calculating the NNFM loss.
+Concurrently, ReGS~\citep{mei2024regs} enables high-quality stylization that mimics reference textures while maintaining real-time rendering capabilities for free-view navigation.
+It achieves this by adapting 3D Gaussian Splatting (3DGS) and regularizing with scene depth.

-Referring to the disentanglement of content and style representations for style transfer (Figure~\ref{fig:st_2d_nst_i2i}), Fan \etal \cite{fan2022unified} proposed to disentangle scene content and reference style features in neural fields with two separate networks.
-They use a model consisting of a style MLP module (SIM) and a content MLP module (CIM) to separately encode the representations of the style image and input scene, and an amalgamation MLP module (AM) to output both final color and density fusing style and content features.
-They first train a teacher NeRF model for reconstruction and then fix it during the stylization training stage for distilling density.
-In the stylization training stage, they optimize all modules by supervising color with content and style losses (Eq. \ref{eq:st_2d_nst_content_loss} and \ref{eq:st_2d_nst_gram_style_loss}), and supervising density from the teach model. \cite{fan2022unified} has been verified as generalizable on different 2D (SIREN) or 3D (NeRF and SDF) scenes using the disentanglement scheme of content and style features on stylization.
-Different from \cite{fan2022unified}, Pang \etal \cite{pang2023locally} disentangle content (geometry) and style (appearance) feature for only the given scene \cite{chiang2022stylizing, huang2022stylizednerf, chen2022upst} and introduced a dual NeRF model with geometry and appearance branches (similar to Figure~\ref{fig:st_2d_nst_i2i} and \ref{fig:novel_view_nerf_branches}), based on InstantNGP \cite{muller2022instant}.
-Further, Pang \etal consider semantic style matching and add additional segmentation output in the geometry branch with an extra segmentation MLP after hash encoding.
-Training has two stages, the first stage is to reconstruct NeRF and segmentation from posed RGB and segmentation multi-views for both branches, where segmentation is supervised by cross-entropy loss.
-In the second stage, they only fine-tune the appearance branch and optimize the NeRF appearance using NNFM loss (Eq.~\ref{eq:arf_nnfm_loss}) \cite{zhang2022arf} on mapped regions and content loss (Eq. \ref{eq:st_2d_nst_content_loss}).
-They particularly experimented on indoor scenes with pre-computed segmentation.
-Fan \etal \cite{fan2022unified} and Pang \etal \cite{pang2023locally} both proposed to use conditional style representations by feeding a one-hot vector or style index to the neural field, enabling conditional stylization for several styles.
+Referring to the disentanglement of content and style representations for style transfer \citep{huang2018multimodal, lee2018diverse}, \cite{fan2022unified} proposed a generalizable model consisting of a style MLP and a content MLP to separately encode the style image and input scene, and an amalgamation MLP to output both final color and density, fusing style and content features.
+Additionally, \cite{pang2023locally} considered semantic style matching and added additional segmentation output in the geometry branch with an extra segmentation MLP after the hash encoding process of {iNGP}~\citep{muller2022instant}.
+Both works proposed to use conditional style representations by feeding a one-hot vector or style index to the neural field, enabling conditional stylization for several styles~\citep{fan2022unified, pang2023locally}.